projectyotta/Dyadic_Interaction_Analysis_for_Medical_Data_in_DC_VA_MD/README.md

 ## Other Tasks
 This included work that I did but was deemed not necessary / no further progress requested.
 -	I wanted to represent each doctor by a numeric entry instead of a name , and wrote a simple excel macro which did the same .
 I presented the idea to Professor Kaplan , and he told me that he would prefer it if the names were included , instead of numbers.
 The basic idea for doing this was that it would be easier for the program to execute if it was comparing numbers instead of text strings.
 -	I also suggested to Professor Kaplan that we could visualize the interaction data better using Gephi and Tableau.
-I presented a sample output of the same and made full scale interactions for my own use ( he didn’t really ask for it nor did I show it to him , but you know , for teh lulz xD ).
+I presented a sample output of the same and made full scale interactions for my own use.

 ## Notes
 Unfortunately , collaboration is not possible for this project.
 I however would welcome your suggestions !
 Shoot me a mail at sdonthin@gmu.edu :)

-k.
+The output of this project has been published here : https://www.researchgate.net/publication/320527883_Dissecting_Team_Familiarity_The_Impact_of_Dyad_Familiarity_on_Turnover_Time_and_Length_of_Surgery